blockchainsllc/in3-docs/docs/api-c.md

 ```
 returns: `uint64_t`

 #### b_new_chars

 ```c
 char* b_new_chars(bytes_t *b, size_t *pos);
 ```

-creates a new string (needs to be freed) on the current position and updates the pos afterwards.
+Creates a new string (needs to be freed) on the current position and updates the pos afterward.

 arguments:
 ```eval_rst